 People most often visit dentists in their immediate area.
 Focusing your SEO efforts on target neighborhoods or zip codes is what’s known as local SEO.
 Creating targeted content for your website and inserting keywords that reflect what potential customers near you are searching for will help your website get found.

-To appear in Google search results (where the majority of searches happen), it’s important to start researching keywords using Google.
+As a dental clinic, to appear in Google search results (where the majority of searches happen), it’s important to start researching keywords using Google.
 The process is simple:

 - Make a list of any term you can think of that people might use to find your dental practice online